Jamie McMurray

-James Christopher McMurray (born June 3, 1976), nicknamed Jamie Mac, is an American former professional stock car racing driver and currently an analyst for Fox NASCAR.
+James Christopher McMurray (born June 3, 1976), nicknamed "Jamie Mac", is an American former professional stock car racing driver and currently an analyst for Fox NASCAR and NASCAR on The CW.
 He raced in the NASCAR Cup Series on a full-time basis from 2003 to 2018 before shifting to a Daytona 500-only schedule in 2019 and 2021.

-McMurray set a Cup Series record by earning his first win in just his second career start in October 2002.
+McMurray earned his first win in just his second career start in October 2002.
 He is also known for winning the 2010 Daytona 500 for Chip Ganassi Racing, and is one of only three drivers to win both the Daytona 500 and Brickyard 400 in the same year.

 Racing career

 Craftsman Truck and Busch Series (1999–2002)

 In 1999, McMurray made five starts in the Craftsman Truck Series.
-In 2000, he ran 16 Truck races and posted one top-five and four top-ten finishes.
-During 2001 and 2002, he competed full-time in the Busch Series; driving the No. 27 Williams Travel Centers Chevrolet Monte Carlo for Brewco Motorsports.
+In 2000, he ran sixteen Truck races and posted one top-five and four top-ten finishes.
+During 2001 and 2002, he competed full-time in the Busch Series, driving the No. 27 Williams Travel Centers Chevrolet Monte Carlo for Brewco Motorsports.
 The latter year was better for McMurray, as he won two races and finished sixth in the overall points standings.

-After his surprise win at Lowe's Motor Speedway in Charlotte in the 40 Winston Cup car, he won his first NASCAR Busch Series win at the Aaron's 312 at the Atlanta Motor Speedway in October by beating Joe Nemechek and Michael Waltrip on fuel mileage.
-McMurray only led 1 lap total and became the 100th different driver to win in the Grand National Series.
+After his surprise win at Lowe's Motor Speedway in Charlotte in the No. 40 Winston Cup car, he won his first NASCAR Busch Series win at the Aaron's 312 at the Atlanta Motor Speedway in October by beating Joe Nemechek and Michael Waltrip on fuel mileage.
+McMurray only led one lap total and became the one-hundredth different driver to win in the Grand National Series.
 He then won the next weekend at the Sam's Club 200 at North Carolina Motor Speedway by leading only the last two laps as leaders Jeff Green and Michael Waltrip wrecked each other on the last lap.
-McMurray finished the year 6th in final points, 772 points behind Champion Greg Biffle who would end up being his rookie rival in 2003.
+McMurray finished the year sixth in final points, 772 points behind champion Greg Biffle, who would end up being his rookie rival in 2003.